nanobox-io/nanobox-docs/source/boxfile/data-services/redis.html.md

 ```

 ### Stop Writes on BGSave Error
 By default Redis will stop accepting writes if RDB snapshots are enabled (at least one save point) and the latest background save failed.
-This will make the user aware (in an hard way) that data is not persisting on disk properly, otherwise chances are that no one will notice and some distater will happen.
+This will make the user aware (in an hard way) that data is not persisting on disk properly, otherwise chances are that no one will notice and some disaster will happen.

 If the background saving process will start working again Redis will automatically allow writes again.